openenergymonitor/learn/view/sustainable-energy/energy/snowdonia-energy-study.md

 The study also showed a large variation in transport demand with the least energy consuming household using 9 kWh/d for transport while the highest energy consuming household used 100 kWh/d.
 The group average is 43.6 kWh/d which is very close to the national average.

 All households in the study had cars, 3 households had two cars and 2 households had 3 cars.
-A combined total of 205,600 miles where driven by car and motorbike an average of 12,094 miles per household.
+A combined total of 205,600 miles were driven by car and motorbike an average of 12,094 miles per household.

 The highest performing lowest energy households achieved their results through a combination of significantly lower annual mileage, little or no flying and in one case an electric car, demonstrating both the effectiveness of what are often called behavioural change measures i.e reducing miles driven, flying less and technology switch measures such as electric cars.